tris-n/homefinder/README.md

 	- Create `listings`, `users`, and `backup` collections.
 	- Create the following indexes:
 		![indexes]
-	- If you want to create an `admin` account, add a `role: "admin` field to a user.
+	- If you want to create an `admin` account, add a `role: "admin"` field to a user.

 2. Create a Firebase private key.
 	- In your project's `Project Settings`, select `Service Accounts`.